RoryNesbitt/Discord-bot/README.md

 If you still wish to use it intructions follow.

 ### Download
-To use this bot is made to be run in a docker container.
+This bot is made to be run in a docker container.
 It requires a mounted volume which will hold it's config file and the bot token which you wish to use.
-Option one is to mount the volume as a discord volume, this is easiest as you don't have to worry about where the mount is.
+Option one is to mount the volume as a docker volume, this is easiest as you don't have to worry about where the mount is.
 ```
 docker volume create volume-name
 docker run --name="discord-bot" -e TOKEN_VAL="TOKENIDFORYOURBOT" -v volume-name:/bot/config roryisnotacabbage/discord-bot